ILightThings/crimson-spray/readme.md

 `crimson-spray -u ".\testcase\users.txt" -p ".\testcase\passwords.txt" -d "attack.local" -t "10.255.0.2" -a 10 -l 5 -r 15 -v 1`

 This command will run 9 password attempts then wait 6 minutes before trying another 9 attempts.
 If the account is detected to be locked out, it will wait 16 minutes before trying more passwords.
 This will only show success messages.

 `--help` output
 ```
 usage: crimson-spray [-h|--help] -u|--username-file "<value>"
                      -p|--password-file "<value>" -d|--domain "<value>"
                      -t|--target "<value>" -a|--Lockout-Threshold <integer>
                      -l|--Lockout-Reset <integer> -r|--Lockout-Timer <integer>
                      [--bypass-wait] [--no-stats] [-v|--verbose <integer>]
+                     [-o|--logfile "<value>"] [--no-console]

-                     (v.0.1.1) A lockout aware password sprayer for Active
+                     (v.0.2.0) A lockout aware password sprayer for Active
                      Directory.
 Please enter the raw net accounts /domain
                      variables for best results.
 It is also advisable to use
                      this against service accounts.

 Arguments: